 I much prefer the warmth of Love Streams to the bleakness I've come to associate with Tim Hecker's previous efforts.
 I don't necessarily mean that in a derogatory way - those albums are by no means all doom and gloom and there's an apocalyptic beauty to Ravedeath and Virgins, for instance.
 On the whole, though, I just find Love Streams to be more alluring.

 I was skeptical going into Human Story 3; it was James Ferraro's most memeable project since Far Side Virtual and it seemed to be sort of a thematic retread, as well.
-But I ended up loving a lot about it - James takes a whimsical approach to post-minimalism that, for me, has a similar charm to the works of Scott Johnson, and his commentary on commerce and technology comes across as oddly poignant at times.
+But I ended up loving a lot about it - James takes a whimsical approach to post-minimalism that, for me, has a similar charm to the works of Scott Johnson and even some of Zappa's classical work, and his commentary on commerce and technology comes across as oddly poignant at times.
 James really proved his chops as a composer this year (s/o to Burning Prius ® too).

 Not gonna lie, this thing's a bit of a mess, especially once it reaches the closing track "Bezel II."
 There are a few spots where Hunter comes up with compositions that sound either half-baked or cluttered, but for the most part, this is some of the most inventive and densely-detailed electronic music I've ever heard.
 The centerpiece "Ontological Love" alone makes New Introductory Lectures worthwhile.
 Fuck, I even think Hunter gets a good flow going toward the backend of that one.